Nonparametric Detection of Anomalous Data Streams: Test and Performance Guarantee

-We also note that the test \eqref{test:sunknown} is not exponentially consistent.
-In fact, when there is no null hypothesis (i.e., $s > 1$), an exponentially consistent test can be built as follows.
-For each subset $\cS$ of $\{1,\ldots,n\}$, we compute the average $\frac{1}{|\cS|}\sum_{k\in\cS}\mmd_u^2[X,Y_k]$, and the test finds the set of indices corresponding to the largest average value.
-However, for such a test to be consistent, $m$ needs to scale linearly with $n$ and computational complexity is exponential with $n$, which are not desirable.
+where $\eta$ is any positive constant.
+In the above equation, $\mE[\mmd_u^2[Y,\overline Y]]$ is a constant, where $Y$ is a sequence generated by $p$ and $\overline Y$ is a stack of $(n-1)$ sequences with $s$ sequences generated by $q$ and the remaining sequences generated by $p$. \end{theorem} \begin{proof} See Appendix \ref{proof:sunknownnonref}. \end{proof}

-We finally study the example with sparse anomalous samples that we introduce in Section \ref{sec:problemstatement}.
-In this model, $\epsilon_n$ captures the sparsity level of anomalous samples.
-The following results capture the impact of $\epsilon_n$ on the scaling behavior of $m$ to guarantee consistency of our test.
+We note that Theorem \ref{thm:sunknownnonref} is also applicable to the case with $s=0$, i.e., the null hypothesis when there is no anomalous sequence.
+We further note that the test \eqref{test:sunknown_nonref} is not exponentially consistent.
+In fact, when there is no null hypothesis (i.e., $s>1$), an exponentially consistent test can be built as follows.
+For each subsect $\mathcal S$ of ${1,\ldots,n}$, we compute $\mmd_u^2[Y_{\mathcal S},\overline Y_{\mathcal S}]$, and the test finds the set of indices corresponding to the largest average value.
+However, for such a test to be consistent, $m$ needs to scale linearly with $n$, which is not desirable.